Language Travel with FluentU: Travel the World While You Learn

 There are even completely free online resources available!

-How can you get the most of your language travel with FluentU?
+How can you get the most out of your language travel with this online language learning program?

 1. Mobile apps

-Yes, you can learn with FluenU on your web browser.
+Yes, you can learn on your web browser.
 But downloading the app onto your phone is a million times more convenient for travelers.

 When you’re on the go, you want to make learning the language as easy as possible.
 It’s challenging enough to be living in a foreign country where you aren’t fluent in the language yet.
-Carrying heavy textbooks or having to find a computer to access your language program are things of the past.
+Carrying heavy textbooks or having to find a computer to access your language program aren’t exactly ideal.

-With FluentU, you can have everything you need at the tip of your fingers.
-Watch videos any place there’s Wi-Fi—restaurants in Paris, cafes in Tokyo or even McDonald’s in Peru.
+With FluentU, you can watch videos any place there’s Wi-Fi—restaurants in Paris, cafes in Tokyo or even McDonald’s in Peru.

 2. Audio and video with subtitles

 Imagine you’re going to a restaurant and want to brush up on your Spanish food vocabulary.
-FluentU is the best option!
-You can watch a couple videos while on the bus and arrive to the restaurant with your head full of delicious food words!
+You can watch a couple of videos while on the bus and arrive at the restaurant with your head full of delicious food words!

-Since the videos are subtitled and there are translations for every single word and expression, you’ll be sure you don’t miss anything important.
+Since the videos are subtitled and there are translations for every single word and expression, you can easily learn new phrases in context.

-Thanks to the numerous available videos, you’ll have access to many different accents and dialects for one language.
-FluentU includes videos of native speakers from different parts of the world.
-Perfect for travelers!
+Thanks to the numerous available videos, you’ll also have access to many different accents and dialects for one language.
+The program includes videos of native speakers from different parts of the world.
+Convenient for travelers.